Canadians are getting the message about how important it is to reduce waste and they’re learning how to stop using disposables at home.

 - Use a plate on top of a bowl to store leftovers.

-- Buy reusable wax wraps to cover food.
+- Buy reusable beeswax wraps or beeswax snack bags to cover or store food.

 - Buy or make reusable cloth bowl covers with elastic.